 In-Person Services: One-on-one or small group face-to-face supports in the community.
 Currently, In-Person services are limited due to the public health emergency and will be explored on an individual basis.

-Virtual Services – Small Group engaging online experiences (learning, fitness, social and entertainment, etc.) usually conducted via Zoom.
-Learn more about Ardmore’s VirtualAccess (Day Supports/CDS) and JobClub (Employment Services).
+Virtual Services: Many of our services can be provided virtually.
+This could include engaging in online experiences (learning, fitness, social and entertainment, etc.) usually conducted via Zoom.
+Supports are customized based on a person’s community membership, interests and goals.
+Learn more about Ardmore’s virtual service delivery: VirtualAccess and Job Club.

 Employing People with Disabilities